 Various Contact Points

 Mazda believes that mere adherence to laws and regulations is not enough; it is important to have each and every employee understand the essence of such laws and regulations and to practice integrity.
-To this end, various compliance education activities are organized, and in FY March 2015, approximately 900 employees took part in these activities.
+To this end, various compliance education activities are organized, and in FY March 2016, approximately 950 employees took part in these activities.
+The content of voluntary learning opportunities using e-learning is also being enhanced.

 Themes of “Compliance Communications,” “Learning from Other Companies’ Case Examples,” and “e-Learning” (Example)